kiegroup/mock-github/README.md

     jobName: "job name as defined in the workflow",
     workflowName: "name of the workflow",
     workflowFile: "the name of the workflow file",
-    events: "event that triggers this workflow",
+    events: "the list of events triggering this workflow", },
-  },
 ];
 ```